Zero-Trust Security Model

 What is Zero-Trust?

 Zero trust is a network security philosophy that states no one inside or outside the network should be trusted unless their identification has been thoroughly checked.
-Zero trust operates on the assumption that threats are an omnipresent factor—from both outside and inside the network.
-Zero trust also assumes that every attempt to access the network is a threat.
+Zero trust operates on the assumption that threats both outside and inside the network are an omnipresent factor.
+Zero trust also assumes that every attempt to access the network or an application is a threat.
 These assumptions inform the thinking of network administrators, compelling them to design stringent, trustless security measures.

 How Traditional Protections Created the Need for Zero-trust Models

-Traditional security architecture is also referred to as the “castle-and-moat” model.
-Even though it targeted threats from the outside, it failed to address threats that already existed within the network.
-In effect, traditional security only distrusts factors outside the existing network.
-Therefore, once a threat is able to get inside the network, it has crossed the “moat” and has free reign to wreak havoc in the “castle” of your system.
-A zero-trust network security model eliminates threats regardless of their position relative to your network.
+Traditional security architecture is sometimes referred to as the “castle-and-moat” model.
+Think of the network as a castle and authorized users "cross the moat" to get inside the network perimeter.
+Even though this approach was useful to defend against external threats, it failed to address threats that already existed within the network.
+This traditional perimeter-based security approach only distrusts factors outside the existing network.
+Once a threat is able to cross the moat and get inside the network, it has free reign to wreak havoc within the castle that is your system.
+A zero-trust network security model is based on identity authentication instead of trusting users based on their position relative to your network.